msnabiel/MSNabiel/README.md

 Anything tech-related, from software development to the latest trends in ML.
 I love to have a good conversation about it.

 ### ☄️ Fun fact
-I have keen interest and a follower in the world's Geopolitics , Economics and Finance.
+I have a keen interest in and follow the world's Geopolitics, Economics, and Finance.
 I am passionate about nature, yearning to explore the world, and I have aspirations of becoming an equestrian.

 ### ✉️ Connect with me - [msyednabiel@gmail.com](mailto:msyednabiel@gmail.com)